 Intacs are prescription corneal implants that were previously used as a form of refractive surgery for treating low-level myopia and nearsightedness.
 Recently, this surgical option has been approved for use in treating keratoconus.

-These surgically applied plastic implants are inserted just under the eye’s surface in the periphery of the cornea and help re-shape and reinforce the cornea, thereby eliminating some or all of the irregularities caused by keratoconus in order to provide improved vision.
+These surgically applied plastic implants are inserted just under the eye’s surface in the periphery of the cornea and help re-shape and reinforce the cornea, thereby eliminating some of the irregularities caused by keratoconus in order to provide improved vision.
 The procedure takes approximately 10 minutes to complete.

 Schedule an appointment with our Lake Worth eye doctors and optometrists to find out which keratoconus options are right for you.